 On Tuesday, April 26, 1887, at 7:00 PM, the annual Floral Fair of the Agricultural Society of South Carolina was opened.
 The event took place at the German Artillery Hall, which was located on the north side of Wentworth Street between King and Meeting Streets.
 This Hall was used because the Society's Hall on Meeting Street was still being used as a hospital to treat people injured from the August earthquake.
 The fair operating hours were from 10:00 AM until 6:00 PM, but on the last day closing was at 11:00 PM.
-The railroads leading into Charleston, and their connections, made a uniform reduced rate of three and one half cents per mile for the round trip.
+The railroads leading into

+Charleston, and their connections, made a uniform reduced rate of three and one half cents per mile for the round trip.
 This Fair resulted in a profit of \$225.00.
 Premium lists requests or any questions regarding the fair were directed to Mr. E. L. Roche, Secretary of the Society.
 The 1888 Floral Fair began to evolve into a rather different looking exposition, beginning on April 16, and ending on April 21.
 The main event was again held at the German Artillery Hall, but other activities were added for the enjoyment of the public.
 The usual variety of assorted plants, flowers, and floral designs were to be expected and dancing was again available every night.
 The 1888 admission charge was adults 25 cents and children 15 cents.
 Bicycle racing and tournaments were held during the week and professional baseball games were held.
 The Schutzenfest at the Schutzenplatz was held for three days during the week.
 This was a rifle target shooting competition that took place at the west end of Heriot Street which is now the location of the Charleston Rifle Club.
 There were acrobatic and trapeze performances on the schedule.
-Music was played on the Battery and the local public parks daily by the Young America Cornet Band of Anderson, South Carolina.
-During 1888 the Society had two fairs, the Floral Fair in the Spring and a Chrysanthemum Show in the Fall, the first of it's kind ever held in the state.
-This show was held at the German Artillery Hall on November 20-22.
-It was not very successful and the Society decided to discontinue this Fall event.

-The annual Floral Exhibitions of the Agricultural Society of South Carolina for 1889 through 1893 were all held at the German Artillery Hall on Wentworth Street.
-Flowers, music and dancing were featured at these fairs and they offered visitors a chance to get out and enjoy the numerous attractions that were offered.
-Display tables were completely full as hundreds of people streamed through the Hall while they listened to the music of the day, played by the German Artillery Band stationed on the stage.
+Music was played on the Battery and the local public parks daily by the Young America Cornet Band of Anderson, South completely full as hundreds of people streamed through the Hall while they listened to the music of the day, played by the German Artillery Band stationed on the stage.
 At 9:30 PM the band would move to the lower hall and played music for those who wished to dance until closing.
 The Society wanted to continue the Floral Fairs for the benefit of all concerned, so in early 1891 it urged local citizens to become members and to subscribe to help meet the fair expenses.
 A special feature of the 1892 Fair was an exhibition on prize roses.
 Dr. R. J. Berckmans came from Augusta for the purpose of acting as judge for the exhibits.
 Mr. H. A. Towles, of Exchange (Jackson), South Carolina, presented his prize cabbages which were said to never had been surpassed in size and quality.
 The 1893 Floral Exhibition opened on Tuesday, May 2, at 8:00 PM and closed Wednesday night, so it only lasted two nights and one day.
 Wagon loads of palms, evergreens and palmettos were brought to the hall on Tuesday morning and were used to decorate the building.
 Admission was 25 cents for adults and 15 cents for children.
 Dancing was held each night commencing at 10:00 PM.
 Music for the fair was provided by a young orchestra of seven members under the leadership of Mr. Steve Baldwin.
 The 1893 Fair reported a loss of two hundred dollars.
 At a meeting of the executive committee of the Agricultural Society, held April 5, 1894, it was decided that the Society would not have a Floral Fair that spring.